 Submissions Fee: $28.00.
 Submissions are only accepted online through the online submission manager.
 Look for the link to our submission manager, as well as information about summer programs at The Frost Place, on the home page of The Frost Place website: www.frostplace.org.

-The Frost Place Chapbook Contest Sponsored by Bull City Press is open to any poet writing in English.
-Simultaneous submissions are permissible, but entrants are asked to notify the contest administrators through the contest website immediately if a manuscript becomes committed elsewhere.
+The Frost Place Chapbook Competition Sponsored by Bull City Press is open to any poet writing in English.
+Simultaneous submissions are permissible, but entrants are asked to notify the competition administrators through the competition website immediately if a manuscript becomes committed elsewhere.

 SUBMITTING YOUR MANUSCRIPT